zulvkr/staticformdocs/docs/theme-how.md

 # What is theme exactly?

-Theme is an Eleventy layout + Netlify CMS preview template.
+Theme is an Eleventy layout + Netlify CMS preview template + Form handling script.
 Every forms are using theme as their layout and every theme should have a preview template to allow intuitive form building experience.

 We can opt-out not making the preview template, but its kind of defeating the purpose of Static Form.
 So, making a complete theme need some consideration how to share the template code between 2 different sides to avoid a lot of rewriting.